 But how can we decode a string of 0's and 1's?
 For example, how should the string 0110110 be decoded?
 Should we start by looking at only the first digit, or the first two, or the first three?
-Depending upon the number of digits used, the first letter could be E, O, or Z. We see that in order to use variable length codewords we need to select representations that permit unambiguous decoding.
+Depending upon the number of digits used, the first letter could be E, O, D or something else.
+We see that in order to use variable length codewords we need to select representations that permit unambiguous decoding.